 There are a handful of incredible coastal walks across the globe, and the Bondi to Maroubra walk is definitely among them.
 Following the cliff tops for six kilometres, you can set off, with just you and your backpack to see some of the most jaw-dropping vistas Sydney has to offer.
 Think sweeping panoramas, beautiful beaches, craggy cliffs, secluded bays, boutique shopping, great eating and drinking spots, cuppa-sipping cafes, beautiful parks and even some rock pools.

-If you’re based in one of our seven Randwick properties, you’re close to the action, without being in the thick of it.
+If you’re based in one of our five Randwick properties, you’re close to the action, without being in the thick of it.
 Located in the Eastern Suburbs, these boutique properties are only 7km from the CBD, 8km from the Airport and just 2km from Coogee Beach.
 The good news is – Randwick is the perfect spot to take on the coastal walk because it’s smack-bang in the centre.
 For example, it’s around an hour on foot from Randwick Lodge up to Bondi Beach, and again, an hour’s walk the other way from the Lodge down to Maroubra Beach.

 Split it Up